SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/06-Homework.md

 [task-description]
 # Description
-You need to write a simplified implementation of a generic Linked List that has an Iterator.
+You need to write a simplified implementation of a **generic Linked List that has an Iterator**.

-The list should support the "**Add**" and "**Remove**" operations, should reveal the number of elements it has with a "**getSize**" function and should have an implemented iterator (should be **foreach**-able).
+The list should support the "**Add**" and the "**Remove**" operations.
+It should reveal the number of elements that it has by calling a "**getSize**" function, and it should have an implemented iterator (should be **foreach**-able).

-The "**add**" method should add the new element at the end of the collection.
+The "**add**" method should add a new element at the end of the collection.

-The "**remove**" method should remove the first occurrence of the item starting at the beginning of the collection, if the element is successfully removed the method **returns true**, alternatively, if the element passed is not in the collection the method should **return false**.
+The "**remove**" method should remove the first occurrence of the item, starting from the beginning of the collection.
+If the element is successfully removed, the method should **return true**, and alternatively, if the element passed is not in the collection, the method should **return false**.

-The "**getSize**" method should **return** the number of elements currently in the list.
+The "**getSize**" method should return the **number of all elements** that are currently in the list.

-The **iterator** should iterate over the collection starting from the first entered element.
+The **iterator** should iterate over the collection, starting from the first entered element.

 ## Input

-On the first line of input, you will receive a number **N**.
+On the first line, you will receive a number **N**.

-On each of the next **N** lines you will receive a command in one of the following formats:
+On each of the next **N** lines, you will receive a command in one of the following formats:

 - "**Add** \{**number**\}" - adds a number to your linked list
 - "**Remove** \{**number**\}" - removes the first occurrence of the number from the linked list
-    - if there is no such element the collection remains **unchanged**
+    - if there is no such element, the collection remains **unchanged**

 ## Output